 You might also have problems with school or work because of your daytime sleepiness.

-It is possible to be late or miss days and have trouble paying attention.
+It can be late or miss days, and need help paying attention.
 Children and teens with DSPS might have poor academic performance.

 DSPS may also cause dependence on alcohol or caffeine.